Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/app-controls.md

     ```

 <a name="use"></a>
-## Launching Applications Using Extra Data
+## Launch applications using extra data

-To run a specific application control with some preconfigured
+To run a specific application control with some preconfigured parameters, follow these steps:
-parameters:

 1. Prepare the application control: